Across the Universe: GW231123 as a magnified and diffracted black hole merger: Conclusions and prospects

 \section{Conclusions and prospects}

-Standard GW231123 analysis requires a fairly close ($z<0.3$) source with total mass and component spins beyond previously identified signals, as well as unprecedented discrepancies among waveform approximants.
-It also challenges our understanding of the formation of the binaries.
-We find intriguing but not yet conclusive evidence in favour of the lensing by a point mass lens at $\gtrsim 2.6 \sigma$ confidence level.
-Lensing by an isolated point lens (PL) brings back agreement and reveals a more typical source, but also requires the lens to be an intermediate-mass object closely aligned with the source.
+Standard GW231123 analysis requires a fairly close ($z<0.3$) source with total mass and component spins beyond previously identified signals, and leads to unprecedented discrepancies among waveform approximants.
+These results challenge our understanding of the formation of this binary system.
+We find evidence consistent with gravitational-wave lensing at a false-alarm probability of $\lesssim 1\%$, representing a conservative upper bound set by the number of simulated background realizations (Fig.~\ref{fig:background}).
+Lensing by an isolated point lens (PL) brings the waveform analyses into closer agreement and shifts the source toward less extreme masses and spins, but also requires the lens to be a $\sim 1000 M_\odot$ object closely aligned with the source.
+The same diffraction pattern can, however, be produced by astrophysically ordinary configurations: a more massive extended lens (e.g. a globular cluster) or a dense collection of stellar-mass objects (App.~\ref{app:microlens_alternatives}).

 Our lensing analysis incorporates an external gravitational field, which is expected around microlenses embedded in a massive object (macrolens).
 Most of the parameters are recovered, including source properties, two components of the external potential and the microlens mass, which is lower than for the isolated PL.
+Wave-optics signatures probe propagation effects directly encoded in the waveform (microlens mass, alignment, external potential).
+This is in contrast with alternative scenarios (e.g. AGN, hierarchical, population III, primordial), where the system's properties are inferred indirectly from masses and spins.

 The analysis is limited by a fundamental ambiguity (mass-sheet degeneracy), which can be broken by assuming a relation between the isotropic and anisotropic components of the external potential.
-Assuming that the macrolens is a single galaxy fully determines the gravitational magnification and the source's true redshift, which may lie beyond the nominal detector horizon.
+Choosing a macrolens profile inspired by a symmetric galaxy (singular isothermal sphere) fully determines the gravitational magnification and the source's true redshift, which may lie beyond the nominal detector horizon.
 The galactic assumption also increases the physical offset between the microlens and the projected source position, increasing the probability of a chance alignment by an order of magnitude, relative to the isolated PL results.
-Combining the external potential with a macrolens model allows us to predict the properties of additional images, whose discovery would confirm the lensing hypothesis.
+Combining the external potential with a macrolens model allows us to predict the properties of additional images, whose discovery may confirm the lensing hypothesis.

 Although our analysis employs simplifications, it illustrates how lensing signatures provide valuable information about distant GW sources and gravitational lenses, from stellar to galactic scales.
 Some of our prescriptions, such as the macroimage/lens properties, can be easily generalized to account for realistic galaxies, groups, and clusters, as informed by observations and simulations.
 With respect to lensing diffraction, each analysis is a direct extension of the former: the embedded PL supersedes the isolated one, which itself generalizes the unlensed analysis.
 Quite remarkably, each subsequent layer of detail is not only constrained by the data, but also provides a better fit, new insights, and a more plausible astrophysical interpretation of the source-lens system.